ideagenplc/Selenium-CSharp-Lambda/README.md

 ## Getting started

+Download the HeadlessSeleniumSetup.zip file and upload the zip file (do not extract) to your S3 bucket.

 Download the Selenium-CSharp-Lambda solution and open in visual studio.
-Upload the HeadlessSeleniumSetup.zip file to your S3 bucket.

 Edit the following code to include the credentials, region endpoint (e.g. RegionEndpoint.USEast1) and bucket name for your chosen S3 bucket